Car Finance for the Self-Employed

 Ensure you have proof of income and that your finances are in check

-Whether you’re self-employed or not, you have to be able to demonstrate a good financial history.
+Whether you’re self-employed or not, you have to be able to demonstrate an excellent financial history.

 Before you apply for a car finance deal, it’s vital to get your finances in order.
-Make sure you have evidence of proof of income that is trustworthy and reliable.
+Make sure you have proof of income evidence that is trustworthy and reliable.

 You’ll have three years of relatively consistent earnings and a steady income in an ideal world.
 If this is the case, you should have no problem getting self-employed car finance.

 It might be harder to prove you’ve got a steady income if you’re newly self-employed.
-In that case, you’ll want to make sure your outgoings are as low as possible.
+In that case, you’ll want to ensure your outgoings are as low as possible.

 If you can, try to cancel any non-essential subscriptions or payments and settle old loans and debts.
-Also, make sure you close any joint bank accounts attached to people with a poor credit history.
+Also, close any joint bank accounts attached to people with a poor credit history.

 Register on the electoral roll